 Welcome to the CAPS Blog featuring all the most recent CAPS releases, newsletters, infographics, and more.

-Across industries, category management employees comprise 15.6% of the total supply management headcount.
-We share their spend by industry.
+Across industries, category management employees comprise an average 13.3% of the total supply management headcount, but each SCM employee manages hundreds of millions of dollars.

 Cost savings is a cornerstone KPI for most supply management groups, measured here as reduction and avoidance in managed spend.
 In 2022, Financial Services led with 6.4% total cost savings.

 Marketing tools in investment recovery

 The most effective marketing tools used for the disposal of surplus assets are email, auctions, and eAuctions.

 Profile of a CPO

 The length of CPOs’ careers in procurement and supply management has become progressively longer.
 CPOs averaged 21 years of experience in 2017, which grew to 25.5 years by 2022.

 With supply disruptions, supplier risk, and cost inflation critically impacting the performance of many companies, why are only 12% of CPOs reporting directly to the C-suite?

 Strong fundamentals in procurement, supply chain, and supply management will always be important, but supply management leaders are placing increased importance on leadership abilities and interpersonal strengths.